AnisBoss/CTFs/SECCON 2017/Powerful_Shell-Binary-300/README.md

 iex([System.Text.Encoding]::ASCII.GetString($plain))
 ```

-Arriving here , this step has two steps  :
+Arriving here , this step has two steps  :<br>
 **First Step :**
 the script generate some keytone using a for loop which leads the keytone to has this content (simply done using echo $keytone)
 Name                           Value